ryandennisshields/CapyBoy/README.md

-This is the repository for the Capyboy game, a game submitted to Global Game Jam 2024.
+This is the repository for the CapyBoy game, a game submitted to Global Game Jam 2024.

 Build Instructions:
 1. Clone the repository to your local machine using `git clone https://github.com/ryandennisshields/GGJ2024-Project` or any other method.